The Bus Pirate is a

 set mario_lands [timeslice::reference "Mario lands on goomba"]

 ...creates a reference line with a label.
-The program will assign a timestamp to the reference line depending on where it lands in its timeline.
+The program will assign a

-function assembles lists of timeslices into a
+The timeline::timeline function assembles lists of timeslices into a

 timeline.
 For example: